middlewares/request-handler/README.md

 $response = $dispatcher->dispatch(new ServerRequest('/hello/world'));
 ```

 When the request handler is invoked, it expects a request attribute to be defined that contains a reference to the handler.
-The handler can implement `MiddlewareInterface` or `RequestHandlerInterface`.
-If doesn't will then be resolved and executed as a callable using a resolver.
+The handler must be a string or an implementation of `MiddlewareInterface` or `RequestHandlerInterface`.
+If it's a string, a `ContainerInterface` will be used to resolve it and get a `MiddlewareInterface` or a `RequestHandlerInterface`.

-**This middleware should be the last middleware dispatched!** It does not call the delegate to continue processing.

-If no resolver is provided, the reference will be interpreted as follows:

-* If it's a string similar to `Namespace\Class::method`, and the method is not static, create a instance of `Namespace\Class` and call the method.
-* If the string is the name of a existing class (like: `Namespace\Class`) and contains the method `__invoke`, create a instance and execute that method.
-* Otherwise, treat it as a callable.

-There are two options to change the default behavior:

-- Inject a `Middlewares\Utils\CallableResolver\ContainerResolver` that wraps a [PSR-11 container](https://github.com/php-fig/container).
-- Inject a `Middlewares\Utils\CallableResolver\CallableResolverInterface` instance that returns a callable.

 ```php
 use Middlewares\Utils\CallableResolver\ContainerResolver;